tantarin/TatyanaTarinskayaMobile/README.md

 # TatyanaTarinskayaMobile
 TatianaTarinskaiaMobile
+branch #2
 A way to run with maven:
+1) install adb tool and appium server;

+2) run Appium Server;

-install adb tool and appium server run Appium Server connect your device to your computer in cmd enter command: adb devices copy your device id and insert value into src\main\resources\native.properties and src\main\resources\web.properties for key "device" in terminal enter command: mvn clean test
+3) connect your device to your computer;

+4) in cmd enter command: adb devices;

+5) copy your device id and insert value into src\main\resources\native.properties and src\main\resources\web.properties for key "device"

+6) also insert in .properties your email,username and password;

+7) in terminal enter command: mvn clean test;

+8) enjoy.